hcrawal/TEnGExA_1.0/README.md

 # TEnGExA_1.0

-TEnGExA-package {TEnGExA}	R Documentation Tissue-Enrichment Analysis of any Number of Genes and Tissues Description
+An R Package for Tissue-Enrichment Analysis of any Number of Genes and Tissues using Read-count or FPMK-value matrix.

+Description

 Tissue-enrichment analysis of any large number of genes with any number of tissues, irrespective of any organism provided only the read count matrix.

 Details

-The DESCRIPTION file: This package was not yet installed at build time.
 While working on transcripts such as CDS, alternative splicing, circular RNAs or lncRNAs, one can annotate them to assign some biological process or functions to relate with some specific pathway or network analysis.
 But while dealing with data from multiple tissues it is always preferable to proceed with some tissue-specific or tissue-enriched transcripts only.
 Recently tools have been developed for tissue-enrichment analysis but not only needs technical advancement to work with but more importantly limited to specific organism or predetermined list of genes or transcripts.
 R package has been developed to perform tissue-enrichment analysis of any large number of genes with any number of tissues, irrespective of any organism provided only the read count matrix.
 Index: This package was not yet installed at build time.

 Required software and packages